csantanapr/knative-faas-cli/README.md

 - Install [Knative on Arm cluster like a Raspberry Pi](https://github.com/csantanapr/knative-pi)

-- Setup Docker-Desktop with experimental to enable [buildx](https://docs.docker.com/buildx/working-with-buildx/) this will be use to build multi-architecture imags including `arm64`.
+- Setup Docker-Desktop with experimental to enable [buildx](https://docs.docker.com/buildx/working-with-buildx/) this will be used to build multi-architecture images including `arm64`.

 - Install FaaS CLI using [arkade](https://github.com/alexellis/arkade)
     ```bash